hmrc/eu-subsidy-compliance-frontend/README.md

   other = ""
 }
 ```
-Adjust the values as required.
-To implement the updated sector cap values, merge your changes and restart the application.
+Ensure consistency by updating industry sector caps in [eu-subsidy-compliance-stub](https://github.com/hmrc/eu-subsidy-compliance-stub) with the latest values.

 ### Updating the Sector Cap in other environments

-Follow the same process to change the industry sector caps in [eu-subsidy-compliance-stub](https://github.com/hmrc/eu-subsidy-compliance-stub) to match the values in this repository.

-Ensure that adjustments are consistently applied across all configuration environments (development, qa, production, etc.).

-Once you've made changes to the values, commit and merge your changes and restart the application.
+Modify the app config file in each environment by accessing the relevant GitHub repository.
+For example, to amend QA's app config, visit: [app-config-qa](https://github.com/hmrc/app-config-qa).

+After making and merging changes, restart the application in that environment to apply the updates.

 ## Testing the service